 Have you ever wondered about the difference between Black teas and Green Teas?
-Or are you an avid tea drinker and want to add to your chest of tea-related knowledge.
-Read about how these two delectable tea types are different and in what way!
+Or are you an avid tea drinker and want to add to your chest of tea-related knowledge?
+Read about black tea vs green tea and all that is there to these popular tea types!

 As a tea master, let me take you on a humble tea leaf's chrysalis journey that transforms it into a strong, bold cup of Assam black tea or delicate green tea from the Nilgiris, all in a matter of just 24 hours!
 Let’s take a look!